joshuaPhong/uv-clothing-advisor/README.md

 2. **Access the application**:
    Open your web browser and navigate to `http://localhost:5000`

+3. **Create an account or login**:
+   Register a new account or login with existing credentials

+4. **Set your location**:
+   - Allow GPS location access for automatic detection, or
+   - Manually select your city from the dropdown menu

-3. **Get recommendations**:
+5. **Get recommendations**:
-   The application will automatically fetch current UV and weather data to provide clothing advice
+   The application will automatically fetch current UV and weather data to provide:
+   - Traditional clothing advice based on UV levels
+   - Weather-specific guidance
+   - AI-powered personalized recommendations (when fully implemented)

+## Performance Optimizations

+### Intelligent Caching System
+- **Location-based caching**: API calls only made when location changes
+- **Time-based expiration**: Cache expires after 5 minutes for fresh data
+- **Session storage**: Uses Flask sessions for user-specific caching
+- **Automatic cache clearing**: Cache clears when user changes location

+### Optimized AI Processing
+- **Local AI model**: Uses Ollama with OpenHermes for privacy and speed
+- **Smart AI calls**: Only generates AI advice during daytime hours (when implemented)
+- **Offline capability**: AI runs locally without external API dependencies

 ## Configuration